HekmatTaherinejad95/Akula_Robot/README.md

 <img src="images/photo1689683444.jpeg" width="200"/>

-After connect to control unit place robot in desired environment for recording and release the safety button and start riding the robot.
+After connect to control unit place robot in desired environment for recording and release the safety button and start driving the robot.

 <img src="images/photo1689680056.jpeg" width="200"/>